 Sasuke's frown got deeper.
 So did the red, swirling like a bloody pinwheel as it unfurled in a pit of ink.
 The idiot was going to ruin his eyes over nothing, talking to her in a goddamn hallway, and for a second Sakura was so angry at his lack of care that she wanted to scream.
 She would have killed to have a bloodline like his, to actually be useful, and he treated the mere mention of it like trash.

-"You're not my doctor," he said, almost petulantly.
+"You're not my doctor," he said petulantly.
 The comment didn't sting.
 Not like it had before.
-"I'm not –"
+"I'm not—"

 "Exactly," Sakura said, cutting him off.
 "So why are you talking to me?"

 Sasuke didn't have an answer, although there was a blankness to his features that made her think that maybe she'd caught him off guard; that he hadn't expected her to be so curt.
-When she was younger, Sakura would have died for a chance to be noticed by him, and later, she would have died for a chance to one-up him, to prove her worth.
-Now, she was older.
+When she was younger, Sakura would have died for a chance to be noticed by him.
+Later, she would have died for a chance to one-up him, to prove her worth.
+Now she was older.
 More aware and mature.
-There was no way she'd startled the great Uchiha over anything and she knew it.
+There was no way she'd startled the great Uchiha over anything, and she knew it.